 You can’t help but notice the warm smile and big laugh when you first meet the 34-year-old rider, the same one who finished second in the Fort Erie standings last year.

-Yet, behind that convivial demeanour lies a fierce, full-out competitor, a hate-to-lose athlete that doesn’t cast aside a bad result easily.
+Yet, behind that convivial demeanour lies a fierce, full-out competitor, a hate-to-lose athlete that doesn’t easily cast aside a bad result.

 “I’m a pretty competitive person,” said Pinto with a laugh.
 “I strive to succeed in whatever I happen to be doing.
 If I’m playing a board game with someone and I’ve never played it before, I still want to win.
 Whether I’m fishing or mini-golfing, really, whatever I happen to be doing, I want to win.”